Monkey D. Luffy: Devil Fruit

-Luffy develops another technique, Gear 4 (ギア, Gia Fōsu) (similar to Gear 3), inflating his muscles with air to increase the size of his body (except for his legs) while his limbs are coated in Armament Haki.
+Luffy develops another technique, Gear 4 (ギア, Gia Fōsu) (similar to Gear 3), inflating his muscles with air to increase the size of his body (except for his legs) and coating his limbs with Armament Haki.
 In contrast to Gears 2 and 3, Luffy uses compression rather than extension for his attacks, compressing and releasing his limbs to dish out devastating blows.
-The force of his kicks are to an extent that he uses them to fly in a similar fashion to CP9's Moon Walk (月歩, Geppō) technique.
+The force released from his kicks is so great that he can use them to fly in a similar fashion to CP9's Moon Walk (月歩, Geppō) technique.

 Later, it is revealed that the Gum-Gum Fruit's real name is the "Human-Human Fruit, Model: Nika", a Mythical Zoan-type Devil Fruit whose "awakening" grants Luffy's rubber-like body increased strength and freedom, including turning the environment and other living beings into rubber, which is limited only by the user's imagination.
 It is for this reason that the user is said to become a trickster sun god known as the "embodiment of freedom", able to bring joy to the people around them and making it "the most ridiculous power in the world".
 In Gear 5 (ギア, Gia Fifusu), Luffy's hair and clothes also turn white.
 The World Government renamed it to erase the fruit's original name from history and reclassified it as a Paramecia in order to conceal its true nature.
 The fruit was originally a treasure sought by the World Government for over 800 years until it was stolen by Red-haired Shanks.
 According to the Five Elders, the fruit had not been awakened for centuries prior to Luffy's having done so.